MohamedAliHabib/Brain-Tumor-Detection/README.md

 ## Data Augmentation:

-Why did I use data augmentation?
+**Why did I use data augmentation?**

-Since this is a small dataset, There wasn't enough examples too train the neural network.
-And, it was useful in taclking the data imbalance issue in the data.<br>
+Since this is a small dataset, There wasn't enough examples to train the neural network.
+Also, data augmentation was useful in taclking the data imbalance issue in the data.<br>

 Further explanations are found in the Data Augmentation notebook.

-Before data augmentation the dataset consisted of:<br>
+Before data augmentation, the dataset consisted of:<br>
 155 positive and 98 negative examples, resulting in 253 example images.

 After data augmentation, now the dataset consists of:<br>